AchrafKassioui/Learning-iOS-Dev/README.md

 An older version of the header, [quoted here](https://stackoverflow.com/a/33447352/420176), reads this:

 > To display different portions of your scene, move the contents relative to the viewport.
 One way to do that is to create a SKNode to function as a viewport transformation.
-That node should have all visible conents parented under it. [this last comment is probably anterior to the introduction of SKCameraNode]
+That node should have all visible contents parented under it.

 That version probably predates the introduction of `SKCameraNode`, since a SpriteKit camera does essential that.
 Now regarding the relation between the scene size and the viewport size, we can read this about scaling modes from the same header file: